CIRL-UNC/SuperLearnerMacro/README.md

 - **lar**: least angle regression - warning for binary outcome: does not respect [0,1] probability space
 - **lasso**: LASSO
 - **lassob**: LASSO with glmselect [use caution with binary variables] - may be appropriate for older sas versions
+- **lassocv**: LASSO with cross-validated selection of shrinkage parameter
 - **logit**: main term logistic regression
 - **linreg**: main term linear regression
 - **mars**: multivariate adaptive regression splines